-- 2018 Lung Rules instruct: - Code the most specific histology from biopsy or resection. - Discrepancy from biopsy or resection: code from most representative specimen (greatest amt of tumor) - New and changed ICD-O histology codes added to Table 3.
+- Path reports may use obsolete terms.
+Can be used if all you have. - WHO 4th Ed discontinued use of term bronchioloalveolar carcinoma (BAC) - Preferred term for BAC is now mucinous adenocarcinoma 8253. - 2018 Lung Rules instruct: - Code the most specific histology from biopsy or resection. (all sites except breast and CNS) - Discrepancy from biopsy or resection: code from most representative specimen (greatest amt of tumor) - New and changed ICD-O histology codes added to Table 3.